Waste Management in Copenhagen

 Packaging and packaging waste

 Most EU countries have an EPR system for packaging.
 This is still not the case in Denmark and in Copenhagen, where the municipalities have the responsibility for managing packaging waste.
+This will change from 1.
+October 2025, when the new Danish EPR system for packaging comes into force.

-Denmark has a deposit-return scheme for beverage containers of glass, metal, and PET, ensuring a very high return rate of ~90 % for these types of packaging.
+Denmark has a deposit-return scheme for beverage containers of glass, metal, and PET, ensuring a very high return rate of ~92 % for these types of packaging.

 Read more about the deposit return system in Denmark (new window)